Lissa Rosenthal-Yoffe, Executive Director

 Tracey Wyton, Director of Programs and Community Engagement

 Tracey Wyton is the Director of Programs and Community Engagement at the DC Collaborative and directs the organization's Membership Services, Collective Impact Initiatives and Programs.
-Committed to the mission of providing equitable access to arts and humanities education for all students, Tracey is invigorated by her work with DC Collaborative members, educators, administrators, families who are working together to impact the lives of students through arts and humanities education.
+Committed to the mission of providing equitable access to arts and humanities education for all students, Tracey is invigorated by her work with DC Collaborative members, educators, administrators and families who are working together to impact the lives of students through arts and humanities education.
 She began her tenure at the DC Collaborative in June 2012 as the Program Manager of School Services and managed the Arts and Humanities for Every Student and Professional Development programs.

 Tracey graduated from Shenandoah Conservatory at Shenandoah University with a Bachelor of Music degree in Music Production and Recording Technology with a classical emphasis and played oboe in the orchestra and wind ensemble.
 Tracey has been a longtime arts and arts education advocate and completed a Masters of Science in Arts Administration program at Shenandoah University to focus her career on supporting and advocating for arts and humanities education.
 She also managed the conservatory box office while she was pursuing her Masters.
 Tracey continues to be inspired by educators, members and dedicated board and staff who are incredibly supportive of arts and humanities education in the DC region.
 You can reach Tracey at Tracey@dccollaborative.org.